zhujinchong/3DGS-native/readme.md

-# 3D Gaussian Splatting with Nvidia Warp
+# 3D Gaussian Splatting in Python with NVIDIA Warp

-3DGS implementation in NVIDIA Warp — clean, minimal, and runs on CPU or GPU.
+This project reimplements the core ideas of 3D Gaussian Splatting in a clean, minimalist Python codebase using NVIDIA Warp.
+It runs on both CPU and GPU with no CUDA setup, focuses on clarity and parallelism, and is designed as a practical entry point for learning modern graphics and differentiable rendering.

 ## Why This Implementation?

 ### ✅ CPU & GPU with Zero Hassle

-Built with NVIDIA Warp, the same code runs seamlessly on both CPU and GPU — no need to deal with CUDA setup, driver issues, or device-specific kernels.
+Thanks to Warp, the same kernel code runs seamlessly on both CPU and GPU — no need to deal with CUDA setup, driver issues, or device-specific kernels.
 Just flip one config line.

 ### 🧠 Learn Modern Graphics the Easy Way